 Nothing nothing messes me up more than working all day without drinking water.
 Not staying properly hydrated means you are reducing your productivity, which is no good for working!

 I used to bring in a Simple Modern tumbler from home to work and back home, but that was a little hard for me to remember every day, especially when I had to carry extra totes and lost hands!
 I came across some simple tumblers at Target (similar) in their dollar spot section and grabbed a box.
 They’ve been super helpful to keep at work.
 Although they don’t keep my water as cold as the Simple Modern tumblers, the Target tumblers are lightweight and perfect to just keep at my desk.
-If you’re more into hot drinks, Target also has some reusable hot drink cups.
+Unfortunately, they seem to have been discontinued so I can’t link them.

-If you prefer to keep things super cold, then I highly recommend the Simple Modern tumblers.
+But If you prefer to keep things super cold or super warm, then I highly recommend the Simple Modern tumblers.
 They also offer personalization options, which is perfect for making sure coworkers know which one is yours!